equilibriumdata/equilibriumdata.github.io/TCE/tantalum.md

 <a  href="https://gallica.bnf.fr/ark:/12148/bpt6k480277d/f1126.item" target="_blank" rel="noopener">Spinner, B., Kheddar, N., 1969.
 Nouveaux isopolyanions du tantale V [New tantalum(V) isopolyanions].
 Compt.
 Rend.
 Ser.
 C. Chim.
 269, 1108–1111 [in French]</a>.

-Timofeev, A., Migdisov, A.A., Williams-Jones, A.E., 2017.
+<a  href="//doi.org/10.1016/j.gca.2016.10.027" target="_blank" rel="noopener">Timofeev, A., Migdisov, A.A., Williams-Jones, A.E., 2017.
 An experimental study of the solubility and speciation of tantalum in fluoride-bearing aqueous solutions at elevated temperature.
 Geochim.
 Cosmochim.
-Acta 197, 294–304.
+Acta 197, 294–304</a>.

-Varga, L.P,.
+<a  href="//doi.org/10.1021/j100807a005" target="_blank" rel="noopener">Varga, L.P,.
 Freund, H., 1962.
 The formation constants of the tantalum fluoride system.
-I. Potentiometric ans anion exchange studies – Evidence for species of co:ordiantion number nine.
+I. Potentiometric ans anion exchange studies – Evidence for species of coördiantion number nine.
 J. Phys.
 Chem.
-66, 21–28.
+66, 21–28</a>.

-Varga, L.P., Wakley, W.D., Nicolson, L.S., Madden, M.L., Patterson, J., 1965.
+<a  href="//doi.org/10.1021/ac60227a014" target="_blank" rel="noopener">Varga, L.P., Wakley, W.D., Nicolson, L.S., Madden, M.L., Patterson, J., 1965.
 Solvent extraction studies of tantalum fluoride complexes with N-benzoylphenylhydroxylamine, tri-N-octylphosphine oxide, and methyl isobutyl ketone using computer techniques.
 Anal.
 Chem.
-37, 1003–1009.
+37, 1003–1009</a>.

 <a  href="docs/69VoS.pdf" target="_blank" rel="noopener">Volkova, G.A., Sochevanov, V.G., 1969.
 Reaction of tantalum-hydroxide with ethylenediaminetetra-acetic acid.
 Russ.
 J. Inorg.
 Chem.
 14, 652–654</a>.

-Weyer, S., Münker, C., Rehkämper, M., Mezger, K., 2002.
+<a  href="//doi.org/10.1016/S0009-2541(02)00129-8" target="_blank" rel="noopener">Weyer, S., Münker, C., Rehkämper, M., Mezger, K., 2002.
 Determination of ultra-low Nb, Ta, Zr and Hf concentrations and the chondritic Zr/Hf and Nb/Ta ratios by isotope dilution analyses with multiple collector ICP-MS. Chem.
 Geol.
-187, 295–313.
+187, 295–313</a>.

-Wood, S.A., 2004.
+<a  href="https://gac.ca/product/rare-element-geochemistry-and-mineral-deposits/" target="_blank" rel="noopener">Wood, S.A., 2004.
 The aqueous geochemistry of zirconium, hafnium, niobium and tantalum.
 In: Rare-Element Geochemistry and Mineral Deposits.
 Ed.
 RL Linnen and IM Samson.
-(Geological Association of Canada Short Course Notes 17, St. Catharines, Ontario) pp. 217–268.
+(Geological Association of Canada Short Course Notes 17, St. Catharines, Ontario) pp. 217–268</a>.

 <a  href="docs/70ZhP.pdf" target="_blank" rel="noopener">Zhurenkov, E.M., Pobezhimovskaya, D.N., 1970.
 Determination of the composition and instability constants of oxalate complexes of niobium and tantalum by the solubility method.
 Radiochem.
 (Moscow) 12, 89–94</a>.